stealjs/steal-tools/doc/types/transform-options.md

 The other possible format values are "steal","amd", and "cjs".

-@option {Object<moduleName,String>} export A mapping of module names to their name on the global object.
+@option {Object<moduleName,String>} exports A mapping of module names to their name on the global object.
 For example, if an output depends on jQuery, but does not include it, you should include: